The ultimate guide to getting around Kentucky

-Lexington.
 Known as the ‘Horse Capital of the World,’ Lexington has been all about the horse industry for decades now.
 The college town that sits in the Bluegrass region of the state is home to hundreds of horse farms, bringing the opportunity to view some 50 different breeds of horses, and meet some of the city’s most famous animal celebrities in their homes.
 Visitors can take horse farm tours and watch demonstrations in Kentucky Horse Park.
 It’s a treasure trove for history buffs too, with many historic homes, including four period homes of the region’s most famous citizens that can be toured: Henry Clay, Joseph Bryan (a grand-nephew of early pioneer Daniel Boone), John Hunt Morgan and Mary Todd Lincoln, Abe’s wife.
 The city also hosts a wealth of art galleries and museums.

 Land Between the Lakes.
 The Land Between the Lakes National Recreation Area is a 360-square-mile peninsula spread across southwestern Kentucky and north-western Tennessee.
 It’s a scenic wonderland that offers all sorts of recreational activities, especially water sports.
 Try your luck at fishing, with some of the best to be found in the south-east U.S., or enjoy water-skiing, boating and swimming.
 You can also watch for wildlife like deer, bobcat, osprey and eagles, as well as explore some interesting historic sites, including forts and battlefields.

 Kentucky’s oldest city was founded in 1774 and is home to a wide range of fascinating historic sites like the largest restored Shaker settlement in the country, Shaker Village of Pleasant Hill and Dedman Drugstore which still has its original soda fountain despite having opened the year the Civil War ended back in 1865.
 Just some of the popular things to do here include hopping aboard the authentic Dixie Belle paddle steamer for a scenic ride along the Kentucky River Palisades and strolling the downtown streets with its many antique shops and colourful storefronts, locally-made items and fantastic restaurants that serve mouth-watering Southern comfort fare.

 A quilter’s delight near the border of Illinois along the banks of both the Ohio and Tennessee Rivers, Paducah is known as Quilt City USA.
 Visit in late April or mid-September to take advantage of its QuiltWeek festival or year-round, explore the National Quilt Museum.
 This charming town is also a must-visit among history enthusiasts with its downtown area boasting 20 blocks that are listed on the National Register of Historic Places, including some excellent examples of 19th-century architecture.
 The artsy district of Lower Town offers antique shopping, boutiques and indie art galleries.
 Cultural events and nightlife abound after dark too, with venues for comedy, music, independent film and theatre.

-Mammoth Cave National Park.
 Mammoth Cave National Park showcases nearly 400 miles of protected caves – and countless more that have yet to be charted.
 Visitors can explore caves on their own or take ranger-led tours to view spectacular crystal columns that hang from ceilings, looking as if they were sprinkled with fairy dust, along with impressive stalactite and stalagmite formations.
 The best way to experience it is to take one of the tours so that your guide will point out what you’re seeing.
 There are a variety of options, like the Historic Tour that explores old mining areas and about two miles of cave passages or the Frozen Niagara Tour, which takes in some of the caves’ highlights on a shorter excursion.

 Red River Gorge and Natural Bridge State Resort Park.
 Two must-experience places are located near each making it easy to take in both.
 Red River Gorge in the Daniel Boone National Forest near Slade is a jaw-dropping wonderland.
 It contains the largest concentration of natural arches east of the Rocky Mountains, including Sky Bridge, its most famous, along with some 99 others as well as magnificent falls, tranquil pools and dramatic cliffs.
 Just ten miles from the entrance is Natural Bridge, a 78-foot-long, 65-feet-high formation of sandstone that was created over 65 million years by the rushing water of the Red River.